rpetrusha/docs/docs/csharp/expression-trees-execution.md

 Notice that the delegate type is based on the expression type.
 You must know the return type and the argument list if you want to use the delegate object in a strongly typed manner.
+The <xref:System.Linq.Expressions.LambdaExpression.Compile%2A?displayProperty=nameWithType>
-The `LambdaExpression.Compile()` method returns the `Delegate` type.
-You will have to cast it to the correct delegate type to have any compile-time tools check the argument list of return type.
+method returns the <xref:System.Delegate> type.
+You have to cast it to the correct delegate type to have any compile-time tools check the argument list of the return type.

 ## Execution and Lifetimes

-You execute the code by invoking the delegate created when you called `LamdbaExpression.Compile()`.
-You can see this above where `add.Compile()` returns a delegate.
-Invoking that delegate, by calling `func()` executes the code.
+You execute the code by invoking the delegate created when you call <xref:System.Linq.Expressions.LambdaExpression.Compile%2A?displayProperty=nameWithType>.
+You can see this above where
+`add.Compile()` returns a delegate.
+Invoking that delegate by calling `func()` executes the code.

 That delegate represents the code in the expression tree.
 You can